-All teams are to upload their schedule to their respective folder, no later than 5:00 pm EDT [Eastern] Friday, November 5, 2021.
-This Preliminary Project Delivery Schedule shall cover the period from the issuance of this RFP up team's respective ASCE Student Symposia Concrete Canoe Competition, and shall include items such as but not limited to, design and construction-related activities, important milestones, and deadline submission.
+All teams are to upload their schedule to their respective folder, no later than 5:00 pm EDT [Eastern] Friday, November 4, 2022.
+This Preliminary Project Delivery Schedule shall cover the period from the issuance of this RFP up team's respective ASCE Student Symposia Concrete Canoe Competition, and shall include items such as, but not limited to, design and construction-related activities, important milestones, and submission deadlines.

-4.2.3 Project Proposal, MTDS Addendum, and Enhanced Focus Area
+4.2.3 Project Proposal and MTDS Addendum